randypeck/Arduino/Screamo/Screamo Overview.md

 ### 9.1 Main Loop Timing

-- System uses a 10 ms main loop on both Master and Slave:
+- For Original, Enhanced, and Impulse Mode games, we'll use a 10 ms main loop on both Master and Slave:
   - On each loop:
     - Read inputs (Centipede and/or direct pins).
     - Update outputs (coils, lamps, audio commands).
     - Update timers and state machines.
     - Keep track of min and max loop execution time for profiling.
 - Between loop iterations:
-  - Flipper input pins can be polled continuously (or at higher priority) outside the 10 ms loop if needed, to minimize flipper latency.
+  - Master Flipper input pins can be polled continuously (or at higher priority) outside the 10 ms loop to minimize flipper latency.

 ### 9.2 Mode and State Management